Phase 3: Thrones and Dominions

-Phase 3: Thrones and Dominions is a studio album by the drone band Earth, released in 1995.
+Phase 3: Thrones and Dominions is the second studio album by the American drone band Earth, released in 1995.

 Critical reception

 Spin deemed the album "stoner-metal Muzak that's as soothing as it is disturbing."

 AllMusic lamented that "there are plenty of excellent ideas—stellar, half-written song structures that are never granted the proper completion or percussive accompaniment."